-Bond duration is an investment concept that few average investors truly understand, yet it can have a meaningful impact on how your bond mutual fund or fixed income portfolio performs relative to the bond market as a whole.
-Investors tend to shy away from discussions of bond duration because the underlying math is relatively difficult.
-The good news is that once you look past the math involved, the underlying concept of duration is easily understood.
+Bond duration is a concept that not all investors truly grasp.
+It can have a big impact on how your bond mutual fund or fixed income portfolio performs, compared to the bond market as a whole.
+You might shy away from talk of bond duration because the math is somewhat complex, but the concept is easy enough when you get past the math that's involved.

 What Is Present Value?

-Present value is what an investment is worth at the moment of evaluation.
-It contrasts with the value that the investment may have at some future time after it has benefited from compound interest.
-It acknowledges that investors discount the future value of an investment.
-Although ten years from now a sum invested at 6 percent compounded annually will be worth much more than the initial investment, investors place a discount on money earned in the future.
-The basic idea is that money received next year is worth less than money in hand now and money earned the year after that is worth even less.
-Which would you prefer: $100 in your pocket now or the promise of $100 you'll receive in three years?
+A sum invested at 6%, compounded annually, will be worth much more than the initial investment 10 years from now, but you place a discount on money earned in the future.
+The basic idea is that money received next year is worth less than money in hand now.
+Money earned the year after that is worth even less.
+Would you prefer $100 in your pocket now or the promise of $100 you'll receive in three years?

 What Is Duration?

-For individual investors, duration is primarily used as a measure of a bond fund's sensitivity to prevailing interest rates.
-It's defined as the weighted average of the payments an investor will receive over time, discounted to the bond's present value.
+Duration is used mainly as a measure of a bond fund's sensitivity to prevailing interest rates.
+It's defined as the weighted average of the payments you'll receive over time, discounted to the bond's present value.

-Duration, which is expressed in years, measures how much a bond's price will rise or fall when interest rates change.
+Duration is expressed in years.
+It measures how much a bond's price will rise or fall when interest rates change.
 The longer the duration, the greater the bond's sensitivity to interest rate changes.
-From this, you can conclude, all else being equal, that immediately after you purchase a 30-year bond, its duration is greatest, and as the bond approaches maturity its duration falls.
-Similarly, shorter-term bonds have an initial duration --sensitivity to interest rate changes -- that is less than the initial durations of longer-term bonds.
-Duration, then, is a particular expression of volatility.
+You can conclude that its duration is greatest right after you purchase a 30-year bond.
+Its duration falls as the bond nears maturity.

-Duration impacts the relative performance of the bond funds or a portfolio of individual bonds.
-A portfolio with a duration that is above its benchmark can be expected to outperform the benchmark if rates are falling, and underperform if rates are rising.
-Conversely, a portfolio with a below-benchmark duration will typically outperform when rates are rising, and underperform when rates are falling.
-Again, this is a particular measure of volatility and, hence, of risk, but not the only one.
+Duration impacts the performance of the bond funds, or a portfolio of individual bonds.
+You can expect that it will outperform the benchmark if rates are falling, and it's above its benchmark.
+It will underperform if rates are rising.
+A portfolio with a below-benchmark duration will often outperform when rates are rising.
+It will underperform when rates are falling.
+This is one measure of volatility and risk, but it's not the only one.

-For managers of actively-managed funds, duration is a moving target.
-Some managers will actively shift their portfolios around the benchmark target in response to market developments.
-Developments in the market.
-As a result, any duration number from a dated source – such as a Morningstar report or a fund's annual report – should be considered a snapshot rather than a permanent aspect of the fund's strategy.
+Duration is a moving target for managers of actively managed funds.
+Some will shift their portfolios around the benchmark target in response to the market.
+Any duration number from a dated source, such as a Morningstar report or a fund's annual report, should therefore be thought of as a snapshot.
+It shouldn't be taken as a permanent aspect of the fund's strategy.

-For investors, the takeaway is that duration – while just one of many factors that can impact the performance of a fixed-income portfolio – is something that nonetheless warrants attention since it is one of the most important factors in the risk profile of any bond investment you might consider.
+Duration is just one of many factors that can impact the performance of a fixed-income portfolio.
+It's one of the most key factors in the risk profile of any bond investment you might be thinking about.